saltyrtc/saltyrtc-meta/Protocol.md

 successfully processed the 'auth' message before it sends an 'auth' message to that responder.

-The client MUST set the *your_cookie* field to the cookie the other client has used in the nonce of its previous message(s).
+The client MUST set the following fields:

+* Set the *your_cookie* field to the cookie the other client has used in the nonce of its previous message(s).
+* A responder MUST set the *tasks* field to a list/an array of SaltyRTC task protocol's names (as strings) the responder offers to utilise.
+* An initiator MUST include the *task* (without an *s*) field and set it to the name of the SaltyRTC task protocol it has chosen from the list the responder provided.

-When the client receives an 'auth' message, it MUST check that the cookie provided in the *your_cookie* field contains the cookie it has used in its previous messages to the other client.
-After that, the other client has successfully authenticated it towards the client.
+When the client receives an 'auth' message, it MUST check the following fields:

+* The cookie provided in the *your_cookie* field SHALL contain the cookie it has used in its previous messages to the other client.
+* An initiator SHALL validate that the *tasks* field contains a list/ an array with at least one element.
+Each element in the list SHALL be a string.
+The initiator SHALL continue by comparing the provided tasks to its own list of available tasks and MUST choose the first common task from both lists.
+* A responder SHALL validate that the *task* (without an *s*) field is present and contains one of the task it has previously offered to the initiator.

+After the above procedure has been followed, the other client has successfully authenticated it towards the client.
 The other client's public key MAY be stored as trusted on that path if the application desires it.
+Both initiator and responder MUST continue by following the protocol specification of the chosen task after processing this message is complete.

 The message SHALL be NaCl public-key encrypted by the client's session key pair and the other client's session key pair.